-New students starting directly after the summer holidays will receive an invoice for the school fees before May 1st or directly after confirming admission when registering after May 1st.
+Parents of new students will receive an invoice for the school fees before May 1st or directly after confirming admission when registering after May 1st.
+Payment of this fee must be made within 14 days of request; the school reserves the right to withdraw the student place if parents do not meet the payment obligations.

-RE-ENROLMENT OF STUDENTS FOR THE NEXT ACADEMIC YEAR
+RE-ENROLMENT OF STUDENTS

-In March annually, family's will receive a re-enrolment questionnaire seeking their intentions for the next school year.
+Annually, in March family's will receive a reenrolment questionnaire seeking their intentions for the next school year.
 A response is requested by 1 April.
 Once the family's intentions are known and if they have indicated they will remain in school we will follow the payment option choice they have selected in the re-enrolment questionnaire (as indicated on page 1 of this Policy).
-All invoices for tuition fees must be paid by 1st May prior to the next academic year.
+In the event that a family is uncertain for the next academic year; an extended period of one-month will be given.
+Final confirmation must be made by 1 May and from there onwards the school fees policy applies to the coming academic school year.